Menu Close

 However, section 5(1)(a) of the Accident Claims Regulation does set a $2,000 limit on the amount that a party can recover for the expense of obtaining an IME.

-When a CRT member decides that an IME is required for an injured party in a dispute, the CRT will contact a health professional on the IHP roster who appears to have the appropriate expertise.
-The CRT will provide the health professional with terms of reference for the IME, including:
+When a tribunal member decides that an IME is required for an injured party in a dispute, the CRT will contact a health professional on the IHP roster who appears to have the appropriate expertise.
+In the order that appoints the expert, the tribunal member must set the terms of reference for the IME and report, including:

-• the questions that the CRT requires be answered in the IME report, and
+• The questions to be answered in the report.

 The health professional will then have an opportunity to: